 Setting up the Work Environment

-First, you need to search for relevant and attractive reference materials that can be applied to the model.
-By setting up multiple views or angles of the model, you can prepare the plan about how you are going to proceed.
-Map the level of detail required and the steps involved in achieving the same.
-Try working out the method that would allow faster and easier box modeling requirements.
+First, you need to search for relevant and attractive reference materials that can be applied to the desired things to model in 3D.
+Then, you need to set up multiple views or angles of the model and prepare a plan about how you are going to proceed.
+Now, map the level of detail required and the steps involved in achieving the same.
+Finally, you can try working out the method that would allow faster and easier implementation of box modeling.

 After setting the work environment optimally, place the reference image in the background.
 Setting up all the shortcuts and layout related expedients, choose a basic shape in the 3D software which would lead to the faster completion of the draft.